• Skip to main content

 Which is why you often hear me talk in stead about CBD pain relief muscle rub and turmeric.

-Bunion Exercises and Massage
+#10 Bunion Exercises

 There are simple foot exercises and toe stretches you can do to help train the big toe to go back toward alignment and increase flexibility.
 You know I love a bunion treatment that you can take charge of!